ConceptaNjolima/MyTNTResources/Week 3/[ENG3.2]Unit testing with Jest.md

 * TNTs will understand what unit testing is and why it's important
 * TNTs will understand red, green, refactor pattern
 * TNTs will understand Jest
-* TNTs will write unit tests
+* TNTs will write unit tests for functions but also for the UI of an app

 ## Time required and pace

 Total time: 1 hour 45 minutes

-* 15 minutes - Pre-session
+* 20 minutes - Pre-session
 * 60 minutes - Instructional Session
   * 10 minutes – What is unit testing?
 Why is it important in the software development lifecycle?
 What are the other testing techniques?
   * 10 minutes – Red, Green, Refactor